fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 > You do not need to provide the APNs CSR which was emailed to you.

-Confirm that Fleet is set up by visitng the "Fleet UI" or using "fleetctl."
+Confirm that Fleet is set up by visiting the "Fleet UI" or using "fleetctl."

 Fleet UI: